John E. Bennett (judge)

 In 1883, he moved to the Dakota Territory, locating at Clark, South Dakota and continued to practice of law.
 Bennett was a Mason, and was a charter member of Olivet Chapter, No. 28 at Clark, and served as its High Priest for three terms.
 He was elected to the South Dakota Supreme Court in 1889, taking office on October 15, 1889.
 In 1893 was re-elected, but died two days before his new term would begin.

 Bennett died in Pierre, South Dakota, and was interred in Rose Hill Cemetery, in Clark, South Dakota.
-Competing accounts indicate that Bennett County, South Dakota is either named for Bennett, or for Granville C. Bennett, a prominent South Dakota politician.
+Competing accounts indicate that Bennett County, South Dakota is either named for Bennett, or for Granville G. Bennett, a prominent South Dakota politician.